- About Us

 This Senior Business Analyst course provides you with the skills, tools, techniques, tips and tricks to handle these often intangible issues and sets you well on your way to becoming a senior BA.
 This course also provides the practical skills coupled with the real-life experiences, which can be taken away and applied in the workplace immediately.

 IIBA endorsed: This course is endorsed by the International Institute of Business Analysis (IIBA) and is aligned with the Business Analysis Body of Knowledge® (BABOK®).
-This course will contribute 21 professional development units (PDUs) towards the IIBA certification requirements for ECBA, CCBA, CBAP and CBATL.
-Please note the PDU requirements may vary between certifications, please check the IIBA website for full certification requirements.
-SoftEd's EEP number for this course is E48087-009.
+This course will contribute 21 Continuing Development Units (CDUs) towards the IIBA certification requirements for ECBA, CCBA and CBAP.
+Please note the CDU requirements may vary between certifications, please check the IIBA website for full certification requirements.

 Project Management Institute (PMI)® accredited course: This course is accredited with PMI® and will contribute 21 professional development units (PDUs) towards your chosen certification (14 technical hours, 4 leadership hours and 3 strategic hours).